Astarhub/guides-materials/users/materials/what-is-astar/index.md

 **dApp Staking**

 One of the challenges for developers of decentralized applications is looking for funding.
 In contrast to regular companies, these teams do not have a constant cash flow from the services or goods sales, so the development financing problem is quite acute. dApp Staking is a sort of basic income for smart-contract developers.
-Any application on the platform can receive ASTA tokens depending on usage indices (number of users, etc.) and on-chain voting results.
+Any application on the platform can receive ASTR tokens depending on usage indices (number of users, etc.) and on-chain voting results.

 This system allows you to focus solely on the quality of the final product and not to think about funding sources (at least in the initial stages of application development).